A Prairie HomeKit Companion: Controlling Accessories

 Control Center can display only nine Scenes and nine Accessories, so while you should favorite the items you use the most, you also want to be selective.

 If you own an Apple Watch, the Home app built into watchOS 3 also lets you control favorite Accessories and Scenes.
 I recommend adding it to your Dock for quick access.
-Tapping an Accessory or Scene activates it, while the … button lets you adjust things like brightness — which you can do with the digital crown, which is neat.
+Tapping an Accessory or Scene activates it, while the … button lets you adjust things like brightness — which you do with the digital crown.
 That said, I don’t use the Apple Watch Home app often, as I find it unreliable.
 It frequently throws No Response error messages for all of my Accessories.
 Like many Apple Watch activities, I can perform the same task on my iPhone more quickly.

 Of course, you can also control HomeKit with Siri, which is a big win when it works.
 If everything is set up correctly, you can use a number of commands, such as: